-6.2 Velocity Dependent Driver Feature Control Register Set
+5.2 Velocity Dependent Driver Feature Control Register Set

-R/W VELOCITY DEPENDENT DRIVER FEATURE CONTROL REGISTER SET (0x100x1F) R/W Addr n Register Description / bit names 1// / / Auui Register Bit IHOLD_IRUN - Driver current control w 0x10 5 + 5 + 4 IHOLD_IRUN 40 IHOLD Standstill current (0=1/3231=32/32) In combination with stealthChop mode, setting IHOLD=0 allows to choose freewheeling or coil short circuit for motor stand still.
+R/W Addr n Register Description / bit names 1\7 VV Auui Register Bit IHOLD_IRUN - Driver current control W 0x10 5 + 5 + 4 IHOLD_IRUN 40 IHOLD Standstill current (0=1/3231=32/32) In combination with StealthChop mode, setting IHOLD=0 allows to choose freewheeling or coil short circuit for motor stand still.
 128 IRUN Motor run current (0=1/3231=32/32) Hint: Choose sense resistors in a way, that normal IRUN is 16 to 31 for best microstep performance.
 1916 IHOLDDELAY Controls the number of clock cycles for motor power down after a motion as soon as standstill is detected (stst=1) and TPOWERDOWN has expired.
 The smooth transition avoids a motor jerk upon power down.
-0: instant power down 115: Delay per current reduction step in multiple of 2^18 clocks W 0x11 8 TPOWER DOWN TPOWERDOWN sets the delay time after stand still (stst) of the motor to motor current power down.
-Time range is about 0 to 4 seconds. $0((2^8)-1) 2^{18} t{CLK}$ R 0x12 20 TSTEP Actual measured time between two 1/256 microsteps derived from the step input frequency in units of 1/fCLK.
+W 0x11 8 TPOWER DOWN 0: instant power down 115: Delay per current reduction step in multiple of 2^18 clocks TPOWERDOWN sets the delay time after stand still (stst) of the motor to motor current power down.
+Time range is about 0 to 4 seconds.
+0: no delay, 1: minimum delay, 0: no delay, 1: minimum delay, R 0x12 20 TSTEP 2255: (TPOWERDOWN-1) 2^18 t{CLK} Actual measured time between two 1/256 microsteps derived from the step input frequency in units of 1/fCLK.
 Measured value is (2^20)-1 in case of overflow or stand still.
 All TSTEP related thresholds use a hysteresis of 1/16 of the compare value to compensate for jitter in the clock or the step frequency.
 The flag small_hysteresis modifies the hysteresis to a smaller value of 1/32.
-(Txxx 15/16)-1 or (Txxx 15/16)-1 or (Txxx 31/32)-1 is used as a second compare value for each comparison value.
+(Txxx15/16)-1 or (Txxx15/16)-1 is used as a second compare value for each comparison value.
 This means, that the lower switching velocity equals the calculated setting, but the upper switching velocity is higher as defined by the hysteresis setting.
-When working with the motion controller, the measured TSTEP for a given velocity V is in the range ($2^{24} / V$) \leq TSTEP \leq $2^{24} / V - 1$.
-In dcStep mode TSTEP will not show the mean velocity of the motor, but the velocities for each microstep, which may not be stable and thus does not represent the real motor velocity in W 0x13 20 TPWMTHRS case it runs slower than the target velocity.
-This is the upper velocity for stealthChop voltage PWM mode.
-TSTEP ≥ TPWMTHRS - stealthChop PWM mode is enabled, if configured - dcStep is disabled
+In DcStep mode TSTEP will not show the mean velocity of the motor, but the velocities for each microstep, which may not be stable and thus does not represent the real motor velocity in case it runs slower than the target velocity.
+W 0x13 20 TPWMTHRS This is the upper velocity for StealthChop voltage PWM mode.
+TSTEP ≥ TPWMTHRS - StealthChop PWM mode is enabled, if configured - DcStep is disabled

-VELOCITY DEPENDENT DRIVER FEATURE CONTROL REGISTER SET (0x100x1F) R/W Addr n Register Description I bit names W 0x14 20 TCOOLTHRS This is the lower threshold velocity for switching on smart energy coolStep and stallGuard feature. (unsigned) Set this parameter to disable coolStep at low speeds, where it cannot work reliably.
-The stop on stall function (enable with sg_stop when using internal motion controller) and the stall output signal become enabled when exceeding this velocity.
-In non-dcStep mode, it becomes disabled again once the velocity falls below this threshold.
-TCOOLTHRS \geq TSTEP \geq THIGH: - coolStep is enabled, if configured - stealthChop voltage PWM mode is disabled TCOOLTHRS \geq TSTEP - Stop on stall and stall output signal is enabled, if W 0x15 20 THIGH Stop on statt and statt output signat is enabled, in configured This velocity setting allows velocity dependent switching into a different chopper mode and fullstepping to maximize torque. (unsigned) The stall detection feature becomes switched off for 2-3 electrical periods whenever passing THIGH threshold to compensate for the effect of switching modes.
-TSTEP ≤ THIGH: coolStep is disabled (motor runs with normal current scale) stealthChop voltage PWM mode is disabled If vhighchm is set, the chopper switches to chm=1 with TFD=0 (constant off time with slow decay, only). chopSync2 is switched off (SYNC=0) If vhighfs is set, the motor operates in fullstep mode and the stall detection becomes switched over to dcStep stall detection.
+VELOCITY DEPENDENT DRIVER FEATURE CONTROL REGISTER SET (0x100x1F) R/W Addr n Register Description I bit names W 0x14 20 TCOOLTHRS This is the lower threshold velocity for switching on smart energy CoolStep and StallGuard feature. (unsigned) Set this parameter to disable CoolStep at low speeds, where it cannot work reliably.
+The stall detection and StallGuard output signal becomes enabled when exceeding this velocity.
+In non- DcStep mode, it becomes disabled again once the velocity falls below this threshold.
+TCOOLTHRS ≥ TSTEP ≥ THIGH: CoolStep is enabled, if configured StealthChop voltage PWM mode is disabled TCOOLTHRS ≥ TSTEP - StallGuard status output signal is enabled, if configured This velocity setting allows velocity dependent switching into a different chopper mode and fullstepping to maximize torque. (unsigned) The stall detection feature becomes switched off for 2-3 electrical periods whenever passing THIGH threshold to compensate for the effect of switching modes.
+W 0x15 20 THIGH TSTEP ≤ THIGH: CoolStep is disabled (motor runs with normal current scale) StealthChop voltage PWM mode is disabled If vhighchm is set, the chopper switches to chm=1 with TFD=0 (constant off time with slow decay, only). chopSync2 is switched off (SYNC=0) If vhighfs is set, the motor operates in fullstep mode and the stall detection becomes switched over to DcStep stall detection.